yamotech/activerecord-dbt/README.md

       tests:
       - not_null
   - name: relationships
-    description: |-
-      # Write a logical_name of the 'relationships' table.
+    description: Write a logical_name of the 'relationships' table.
-      Write a description of the 'relationships' table.
     tests:
     - dbt_utils.unique_combination_of_columns:
         combination_of_columns: